artisticmedic/olives-peculiar-dream/README.md

 2. Install Python:
    - Go to [https://www.python.org/downloads/](https://www.python.org/downloads/)
    - Download Python 3.10 or newer
    - Open the downloaded folder, and open the file named "Install Certificates.command."
+   - Once the command has run, close that window.

 3. Install Pygame:
    - Open a command window: